 The Association of Library and Information Science Students (ALISS) is the official student organization for Library and Information Science students at the University of Washington Information School.
 All students admitted to the Master of Library and Information Science program are members.
 We hold quarterly open meetings for MLIS students to discuss concerns and give feedback about the iSchool.
-We serve as a channel of communication between students, faculty and administration.
-ALISS sponsors many events, such as the Spring and Fall book sales, iBall, social gatherings, and opportunities for professional development and networking.
+We serve as a channel of communication between students and the faculty and administration.
+ALISS sponsors many events, such as the spring and fall book sales, social gatherings, and opportunities for professional development and networking.
 We also work with iSchool student organizations to sponsor events during iWelcome Week and through the academic year.

-ALISS OPEN MEETINGS: Meetings are a great way to let us know your thoughts on classes, instructors, events and anything else you want to discuss that relates to your experience as an MLIS student.
+ALISS open meetings: Meetings are where you can share your thoughts about classes, instructors, events, and anything else that relates to your experience as an MLIS student.

-The Constitution is the underlying guiding document for ALISS and includes information on the organization’s purpose, meetings, officer descriptions and elections.
+The constitution is the guiding document for ALISS and includes information about the organization’s purpose, meetings, officer descriptions, and elections.